-Benefit Description You Pay Surgical procedures (cont.)
-Standard Option Basic Option Insertion of internal prosthetic devices (see Section 5(a) Orthopedic and prosthetic devices for device coverage information) Nothing Nothing • Voluntary sterilization (e.g., Tubal ligation, Vasectomy) • Treatment of burns • Esophagogastroduodenoscopy (EGD) (Note: See You need prior plan approval for certain services in Section 3) Colonoscopy repeat testing (Note: See You need prior plan approval for certain services in Section 3) Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+Benefit Description You pay Surgical procedures (cont.)
+High Option Esophagogastroduodenoscopy (EGD) \$5 copay per office visit Colonoscopy repeat testing Nothing for hospital visits Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Not covered: All charges All charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot; (See 5(a) Foot care) Reconstructive surgery Standard Option Basic Option Surgery to correct a functional defect Nothing Nothing Surgery to correct a condition caused by injury or illness if: - the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and that is a significant deviation from the common form or norm.
+Not covered: All charges Reversal of voluntary sterilization • Routine treatment of conditions of the feet; (See 5(a) Foot care) Reconstructive surgery High Option Surgery to correct a functional defect \$5 copay per office visit Surgery to correct a condition caused by injury or illness if: Nothing for hospital visits - the condition produced a major effect on the member's appearance and - the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and that is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers; and webbed toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts; - treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Orthopedic and Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Gender reassignment surgery performed to change primary and/or secondary sex characteristics Surgical treatment for gender reassignment is limited to the following: For female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo-oophorectomy • For male to female surgery: penectomy, orchiectomy
+All stages of breast reconstruction surgery following a mastectomy, such as: - Surgery to produce a symmetrical appearance of breasts; - Treatment of any physical complications, such as lymphedemas; - Breast prostheses and surgical bras and replacements (see Orthopedic and Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Gender Affirming Surgery performed to change primary and/or secondary sex characteristics - Surgical treatment for gender affirmation is limited to the following: For female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo-oophorectomy For male to female surgery: penectomy, orchiectomy Note: You must be 18 years or older to be considered for genital reconstruction surgery.
+There are pre-surgical requirements for members considering gender affirming surgery including but not limited to: a documented diagnosis of gender dysphoria, 12 months of hormone therapy as appropriate to the individual gender goals, and referral letters from a mental health specialist.